Leadership And Team Working, UNIVERSITY 1st and 2nd Year (LEVEL 4 and 5)

 UNIVERSITY 2nd Year

-The Undergraduate Level 4 (Leadership and Team Working) and Level 5 (Extended Diploma in Management) is a 240 credit course designed to fast track students to the final year of an associated Undergraduate degree in Leadership and management, which can either be completed at a UK university on campus or via distance learning.
+The undergraduate level 4 (diploma in leadership and teamwork) and level 5 (diploma in business management) are a 240 credit course designed to fast track students to the final year of an associated undergraduate degree in leadership and management, which can either be completed at a UK university on campus or via distance learning.

 Each module consists of approximately 40 guided learning hours of material with an additional 30-50 hours of optional learning material.
 These materials comprise recommended exercises, recommended readings and internet resources.

-The fee for enrolling onto the level 4 and level 5 courses together is £1800.
-Alternatively students can enroll onto a single level (level 4 or 5) for £1500 each.
+The fee for enrolling onto the level 4 and level 5 courses together is £2200.
+Alternatively, students can enrol onto a single level (level 4 or 5) for £1800 each.